rahil627/mind-of-rathewolf/docs/_posts/2015-12-21-urban-and-suburban-culture.md

   - Thoughts
 ---
 21/12/15

-> City culture has space as a factor.
-Suburban culture does not, [therefore] it relies on media.
+<blockquote>City culture has space as a factor.
+Suburban culture does not, [therefore] it relies on media.</blockquote>